Government and politics

 We’ve been translating texts for all levels of public administration for many years.
 These often include information for the general public, on practically every subject from housing to waste taxes.
 Examples include correspondence concerning nuisance caused by public works.

 In this kind of assignment it’s important that translators can put themselves in the position of members of the public.
-They’re translating on behalf of the municipality or province but must be aware of the recipient.
-Official communications of governments and local authorities are generally well written nowadays, but not every text comes across in the right way.
+They’re translating on behalf of the municipality or province but must be mindful of the recipient.
+Official communications of governments and local authorities are generally well written, but not every text comes across in the right way.

-Other examples of texts we translate include opinion research, statistics, information issued by and for ministries, think-tanks, lobbyists and stakeholder organisations.
-This often includes very knowledge-intensive work, where the purpose of the text also has to be taken into account.
+Other examples of our work in this sector include opinion research, statistics, information issued by and for ministries, think-tanks, lobbyists and stakeholder organisations.
+This often includes very knowledge-intensive work, where the purpose of the text also has to be considered.
 Is it intended to inform or persuade, for example?
 That makes a difference, including in the translation.